matrix-org/prosody-mod-auth-matrix-user-verification/README.md

 For generating the token, note the following:

-* `content.user` is optional, will be used for the Jitsi Meet session if given.
+* `content.user` will be used for the Jitsi Meet session.
 * `matrix.token` is an OpenID token from the Matrix C2S API, see [here](https://matrix.org/docs/spec/client_server/r0.6.1#id154).
 * `matrix.room_id` should be the Matrix room ID we want to check the user is in.
-When base64 encoded it must match the Jitsi room ID.
+When base32 encoded (without padding) it must match the Jitsi room ID.
 * `aud` can be for example "jitsi", should match Prosody token auth issuers/audience if needed.
 * `iss` issuer of the token, must match `app_id` below in Prosody config.
 * `sub` should be the Jitsi Meet domain.